DanielMehlber/super-duper-web-project/README.md

 docker-compose -f docker-compose-empty.yml down
 ```

-### Manual Installation
+## Manual Installation

 Download the following:
 * ROOT.war (E-Mail)
 * The SQL Setup Script [here](https://drive.google.com/file/d/1xgm1NpjNFq4mnnyVld7DkPKZ3G2Q50l0/view?usp=sharing)

+Also take the `schema.sql` script from `./src/main/resources/schema.sql` of the project folder.

 1. Start your Wildfly and database
-2. create a new JNDI datasource on your wildfly called `java:jboss/datasources/eSportsDS`
+2. create a new JNDI datasource on your wildfly called `java:jboss/datasources/eSportsDS` and configure it.
 3. run `./src/main/resources/schema.sql` on your SQL server (to establish an empty schema)
 4. run `./db_dump.sql` on your SQL server (skip this step if you want a clean installation)
 5. place the `ROOT.war` file in your `deployments` folder (Wildfly)
-6. Start the application
+6. Enter the application at your configured port and host.

 # Usage

-The server is online on `http://localhost` (on port `80`).
+When using docker, the server is online on `http://localhost` (on port `80`).
 Just navigate to http://localhost in order to get to the login page.

-To login as admin user use username `admin` with password `admin123`.
+To login as admin user use username `admin` with password `admin123` (when `db_dump.sql` is was installed on database).
 This enables you to
 * delete user
 * add games
 * edit games